Senior Power Electronics Engineer

 Jun 2021 — Dec 2024

-• Designed DC-DC buck converters, custom power switches, and AOCS motor drivers; achieved 10–12% efficiency improvement through topology selection and component optimisation.
+• Designed DC-DC buck converters, custom power switches, and motor drivers; achieved 10–12% efficiency improvement through topology selection and component optimisation.

 Electrical Engineering Intern